 Andrew Price was appointed Executive Commissioner and CEO of Scouts Canada in April of 2014.
 Andrew donned a blue and brown hat at age 5 and hasn’t looked back since.
 His educational pursuits have given him the opportunity to expand his Scouting horizons to include New Zealand, Spain, and Scotland.
 Andrew served as a Deputy Area Commissioner in Ontario, a Deputy Council Commissioner in BC, and an Area Commissioner in Alberta prior to joining the National Leadership Team as the Deputy National Commissioner for Volunteer Services in 2010.
 In November of 2012, Andrew was named Chief Commissioner and Chair of the Board of Governors, a position he held until assuming his current role.
 Andrew is passionate about growing Scouting and ensuring more young Canadians benefit from great, safe Scouting adventures.

 Prior to joining the Scouts Canada staff, Andrew spent ten years working at Imperial Oil where he held varying roles in Marketing, Refining, and Corporate departments.
-Andrew is married to Brenda, a passionate Scouter, and they enjoy many outdoor adventures together accompanied by their Irish Setter Kayleigh.
+Andrew is married to Brenda, a passionate Scouter, and they enjoy many outdoor adventures together.

-Jean-François Champagne joined scouting in 1988.
-Over the years he held various positions at all levels of Les Scouts du Canada (ASC).
-A strong believer in youth led organization, in 2000 he was the youngest district commissioner to be elected.
-Under his leadership, for the 1st time the youth have been granted voting rights in the Scouting governance.
+Jean-François Champagne joined Scouting in 1988.
+Over the years he held various positions at all levels of Association de Scouts du Canada (ASC).
+A strong believer in the youth-led organization, in 2000 he was the youngest District Commissioner to be elected.
+Under his leadership, youth were granted voting rights in the Scouting governance for the first time.

-In 2009, he began his term as the youngest president of the organization in a difficult time as membership have been free-falling for years without being able to implement the required changes.
+In 2009, Jean- François began his term as the youngest president of the organization in a difficult time as membership had been free-falling for years without being able to implement the required changes.
 He has driven, using participatory leadership, the major reforms allowing ASC to return to growth.
-Jean-François also played an important role in strengthening relationships between scouting organizations in Canada.
-This partnership was formalized by the signing of a new memorandum of understanding between Scouts Canada and Les Scouts du Canada under the governance of the governor general of Canada Charles Johnston in 2012.
+Jean-François also played an important role in strengthening relationships between Scouting organizations in Canada.
+This partnership was formalized by the signing of a new memorandum of understanding between Scouts Canada and Les Scouts du Canada under the governance of the Governor General of Canada Charles Johnston in 2012.

-From 2014 to 2017, he was nominated as international commissioner.
-During that mandate, ASC has actively participated to more international events than ever before.
-He also negotiated and discussed partnerships with other NSOs all over the world.
+From 2014 to 2017, he was nominated as the International Commissioner.
+During that mandate, ASC has actively participated in more international events than ever before.
+Jean- François also negotiated and discussed partnerships with other National Scout Organizations (NSO) all over the world.